PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

   - `View Task` action is applicable to meeting/notes task.
 On click, opens task view dialog.
   - `Edit` action is not applicable for the `Recurring task`.
 - On click of `Meeting/notes` task, redirects user to that meeting/notes view page.
-- On click of `Ad-hoc` & `Recurring` task, open view dialog of that task.
+- On click of `One-time` & `Recurring` task, open view dialog of that task.

 ### Scenarios of Browse Upcoming tasks